HawkingRadiation42/Rivanna-server/README.md

-# UltraThink 🚀
+# RivannaAI 🚀

 > AI-Powered HPC Cluster Resource Monitoring & Job Optimization Platform

-UltraThink is an intelligent web application that revolutionizes how researchers interact with High-Performance Computing (HPC) clusters.
-By combining real-time resource monitoring with machine learning-powered predictions and conversational AI assistance, UltraThink helps users make smarter decisions about their computational workloads.
+RivannaAI is an intelligent web application that revolutionizes how researchers interact with High-Performance Computing (HPC) clusters.
+By combining real-time resource monitoring with machine learning-powered predictions and conversational AI assistance, RivannaAI helps users make smarter decisions about their computational workloads.

 ## 🎯 The Problem